jaidTw/cmm/README.md

 ## Application Binary Interface
 The cmm ABI is designed roughly based on the Aarch64 ABI, with some slightly diffences:
 * Parameter passing using stack instead of register, only write() will use `s0`, `x0`, `w0`.
-* compiler has implement the caller/callee register category.
+* Compiler has implement the caller/callee register convention.

 ### Stack frame layout
 ```